nhs-ciao/ciao-poc-kent/Journal.md

 ###(3) Setup SSH host

 Ansible configuration has been setup to use password based SSH, which means first time you connect to a SSH host you get prompted around accepting the ECDSA fingerprint and adding the host to the list of known hosts.
-This initial prompt stops Ansible, so it is easier to just set this up before running ansible by SSH to each host Ansible will deploy to.
+This initial prompt stops Ansible, so it is easier to just set this up before running Ansible by SSH to each host Ansible will deploy to.
 In this case it is one host EASTKENT.

 ```